microsoft/backupessentials/README.md

 What distributions are supported?
 ---------------------------------

-As of now Hyper-V Backup Essentials are avaiable for the following
+As of now Hyper-V Backup Essentials are available for the following
 distributions:

 * Red Hat Enterprise Linux (RHEL)/CentOS 5.9